-Mi tigation Measures Timing and Methods Responsible Parties pro ph for to the commencement of impact-type pile driving activities, the oject proponent shall submit documentation (including otographs) to the District's Development Services Department monstrating compliance with this measure. activities within 700 feet of a public recreational area Dr pro fol M-NOI-3: Reduce Construction Noise from Other (Non-Pile iving) Activities.
-During all construction activity, the project opponent and its construction contractor shall implement the lowing techniques and best practices to reduce noise levels from n-pile driving construction activities.
-Prohibit all construction activities outside the hours of 7:00 a.m. to 7:00 p.m. on Monday through Saturday.
-No construction activity shall occur at any time on Sundays or legal holidays.
-Construction personnel shall not be permitted on the project site (including laydown and storage areas), and material or Timing: During landside and waterside construction Method: Implement specific techniques and best practices to reduce noise levels from non-pile driving construction activities Implementation: Project Proponent, Construction Manager, General Contractor Monitoring and Reporting: Project Proponent Verification: District b. c. equipment deliveries and collections shall not be permitted during the prohibited hours.
-Ensure that all construction equipment used on the proposed project that is regulated for noise output by a local, state, or federal agency complies with such regulation while in the course of project activity and use on site.
-Properly maintain all construction equipment used during d. project construction and remove any equipment from service, until it is properly repaired, that generates increased noise levels because of any defect or damage.
-Equip all construction equipment, where applicable, with properly operating and maintained mufflers, air-inlet silencers, and any other shrouds, shields, or other noise-reducing features e. that meet or exceed original factory specifications.
+Mi tigation Measures Timing and Methods Responsible Parties Prior to the commencement of impact-type pile driving activities, the activities within 700 feet of a public project proponent shall submit documentation (including recreational area pn do otographs) to the District's Development Services Department ue monstrating compliance with this measure.
+M A-NOI-3: Reduce Construction Noise from Other (Non-Pile Timing: During landside and waterside Implementation: Project Dr Tying) Activities.
+During all construction activity, the project construction Manager General Contractor fol lowing techniques and best practices to reduce noise levels from Mathad.
+Implement specific techniques and Manager, deneral contractor no n-pile driving construction activities. hest practices to reduce poise levels from Monitoring and Reporting a.
+Prohibit all construction activities outside the hours of 7:00 a.m. non-pile driving construction activities Project Proponent to 7:00 p.m. on Monday through Saturday.
+No construction non prie arving construction activities rojectroponene activity shall occur at any time on Sundays or legal holidays.
+Verification: District Construction personnel shall not be permitted on the project site (including laydown and storage areas), and material or equipment deliveries and collections shall not be permitted 1- Curring the prohibited nours. b.
+Ensure that all construction equipment used on the proposed federal agency complies with such regulation while in the course of project activity and use on site.
+C. Properly maintain all construction equipment used during - project construction and remove any equipment from service, until it is properly repaired, that generates increased noise levels because of any defect or damage. d.
+Equip all construction equipment, where applicable, with properly operating and maintained mufflers, air-inlet silencers, and any other shrouds, shields, or other noise-reducing features that meet or exceed original factory specifications. e.
 Operate construction equipment only when necessary, and switch off powered equipment when not in use.
-Prohibit the idling of inactive construction equipment for more than 2 minutes. f. g.
-Restrict the use of noise-producing signals, including horns, whistles, alarms, and bells, for safety warning purposes only.
-Install temporary noise barriers around the project site during the demolition, site preparation (including dewatering and shoring), excavation, and foundation phases of construction, to
+Prohibit the minutes f Restrict the use of noise-producing signals including horns whistles, alarms, and bells, for safety warning purposes only. g.
+Install temporary noise barriers around the project site during 0 the demolition, site preparation (including dewatering and shoring), excavation, and foundation phases of construction, to